nomadcoders/uzbekgram/README.md

 # Uzbekgram

-Cloning Instagram from Chian Mai
+Cloning Instagram from Chian Mai with nice people